bumbu/Bootstrap-TagsInput/README.md

   + Wrapper
   + Tags template
   + On click action
+  + Give option to save tags as an array
 + Refactor code
 + Add tags (git) (should correspond with bootstrap)
 + Add licence